 - 1 quart Ziplock bag with liquids (hair gel, toothpaste, sunblock)

-- I will also carry one small personal item (a small purse) that contains snacks, headphones, tablet, Kindle, earplugs and passports.
+- I will also carry one small personal item (a small travel purse) that contains snacks, headphones, tablet, Kindle , noise canceling earbuds and passports.

 As you can see, I have everything I absolutely need while away.
 I’ve just chosen to only include essentials and to re-wear some items of clothing that won’t be heavily used.
 I can wash anything I need that gets dirty or send it out in the hotel laundry service.

 The most important thing about packing light is to realize that you can’t and shouldn’t pack everything you need at home.
 You’re going on a trip away from home, after all.